twentyOne2x/attnmarkets-docs/pages/introduction/who-attn-is-for.md

   - what backs the attnUSD yield token
   - how defaults and recoveries work
   - how diversified the book is
-- a way to own a diversified slice of revenue-backed credit (and, in some deals, the underlying base yield on pledged assets)
+- a way to own a diversified slice of revenue-backed credit (and, in some products, the underlying base yield on pledged assets)

 Your section:
 [For Liquidity Providers](../users/for-liquidity-providers.md)